Ian Atkins: Playing career

 Atkins was born in the Sheldon district of Birmingham, where he attended Sheldon Heath School.
 He joined Shrewsbury Town in 1973 as an apprentice and signed a professional contract in 1975.
 Between 1975 and 1982, he made over 300 appearances in all competitions for Shrewsbury, helping the club to two promotions; from the Fourth Division to the Third Division and from the Third Division to the Second Division.

 Atkins was signed by First Division team Sunderland in 1982 in a swap-deal and an £80,000 fee going to Shrewsbury.
 He made his debut for the club in a 3–1 win over European Cup holders Aston Villa.
-After two years and 77 league appearances at Roker Park, Atkins moved to Everton for £60,000, where he made just seven appearances, only playing a minimal role in securing the 1984–85 First Division title and European Cup Winners' Cup triumph, but receiving winner's medals for both triumphs.
+After two years and 77 league appearances at Roker Park, Atkins moved to Everton for £60,000, where he made just seven appearances, only playing a minimal role in securing the 1984–85 First Division title and European Cup Winners' Cup triumph, but receiving winners' medals for both.

 Ipswich Town signed Atkins in September 1985 from Everton for a £100,000 fee, making his debut in a 1–0 away defeat to Leicester City on 28 September.
 He was captain of the club during his stint with Town, making 77 league appearances, although he could not help prevent Ipswich being relegated from the First to the Second Division.
 Atkins joined hometown team Birmingham City in March 1988, making 93 appearances and scoring six goals.

 Managerial career

+Colchester United

 Atkins' managerial career began at Colchester United in 1990, signing as player-manager from Birmingham City.
 The onus was on Atkins to regain immediate promotion back to the Football League from the Conference, Colchester having been relegated the previous season.
 The club remained full-time in their first season outside the Football League since 1950, as the U's finished in second place, two points behind Barnet and missing out on promotion much to the dismay of the United chairman Jonathan Crisp.
 Atkins made 41 league appearances for the club and scored seven goals.

+Cambridge United

 After leaving Colchester, Atkins returned to Birmingham City as player-coach, but made only eight appearances between 1991 and 1992.
 In December 1992, Atkins took the managers position at Cambridge United, but spent just six months with the club, unable to prevent them from relegation.

+Doncaster Rovers

 He returned to Sunderland as assistant manager to Terry Butcher in 1993, before being sacked alongside Butcher.
 Atkins was approached to succeed Steve Beaglehole as manager of Doncaster Rovers in January 1994, making seven appearances as player-manager.
 He left in the summer of 1994 following disagreements with club owner Ken Richardson.